by Vanessa Pappas, Chief Operating Officer, TikTok

 At TikTok, we aim to build responsibly and equitably so our community can safely create, share, and enjoy creative and entertaining content on our app.
 We work to earn and maintain trust through ongoing transparency into the actions we take to safeguard our platform, because we know that just saying "trust us" is not enough.
 That's why long ago we made an important commitment to transparency, particularly when it comes to how we moderate and recommend content.

 To fulfill this commitment, we've continually taken concrete actions to earn people's trust.
 To name a few examples:

-- Two years ago we launched our industry-leading Transparency and Accountability Centers, which raised the bar by allowing experts to access our moderation practices and information about our recommendation system.
-We've hosted hundreds of guests virtually since opening during the pandemic, and look forward to opening our physical centers soon.
+- Two years ago we launched our industry-leading Transparency and Accountability Centres, which raised the bar by allowing experts to access our moderation practices and information about our recommendation system.
+We've hosted hundreds of guests virtually since opening during the pandemic, and look forward to opening our physical centres soon.

 - TikTok has published transparency reports since our platform's early days.
 We've also increased the frequency of our reporting and expanded transparency in each of our quarterly Community Guidelines Enforcement Reports.
 For instance, we were the first platform to report the number of suspected under-age-13 accounts removed, and the first to break down content removals across sub-policies.

 - We established our US Content Advisory Council in 2020, and have since created additional Safety Advisory Councils in Europe, the Middle East and North Africa, Asia Pacific, Brazil, and Latin America.
 The councils are comprised of independent, industry-leading experts in each region who advise on a range of content policies and safety strategies.